codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/where-do-i-start.md

 Your discovery phase should produce:

- - a prioritised list of user needs
+ - a prioritized list of user needs
- - a prioritised list of story cards to feed into project teams
+ - a prioritized list of story cards to feed into project teams
  - understanding of team and capability required to complete the project
  - ability to scope and plan an alpha
  - a decision to progress to next phase